mmaz/tmux/README.md

 ## Set default command

-E.g., to make bash your default shell for tmux on a remote server
+E.g., to make bash your default shell for tmux on a remote server, add this to `.tmux.conf`:

 ```bash
 set -g default-command /bin/bash